 productSku – product’s SKU, as defined in your Price2Spy account (sometimes used for looking up product in your own database)

-currentPrice – current price of your product, as known to Price2Spy
+currentPrice – the current price of your product, as known to Price2Spy

 suggestedPrice – new price, as defined in Price2Spy’s repricing module